skip to Main Content

 When to See Your Veterinarian About Your Cat’s Peeing Outside the Litter Box

-According to Cornell University, there are some medical reasons why your cat might be peeing outside the box and on your clothes, for example.
+According to Cornell University, there are some medical reasons why your cat might be peeing outside the litter box and on your clothes.
 These include diabetes, kidney disease, and urinary tract infections.
-If your cat has the occasional out-of-box incident, it’s likely nothing to worry about.
-But if your cat is a re-pee-t offender, it’s important to rule out medical issues.
+If your cat has pees occasionally out of his litter box, it’s likely nothing to worry about.

 You can learn more about these litter box secrets in my interview with Dr. Bales.